-- To add a folder track, click Add Track in the global track controls area of the track list, and click Folder. - To move tracks into a folder, select them and drag them into the folder track. - To remove tracks from a folder, select them and drag them out of the folder. - To hide/show tracks in a folder, click the Expand/Collapse Folder button of the folder track. - To hide/show data on a folder track, open the context menu for the folder track and select an option from the Show Data on Folder Tracks submenu. - To mute/solo all tracks in a folder track, click the Mute or Solo button for the folder track.
+- To add a folder track, click Add Track in the global track controls area of the track list, and click Folder. - To add a folder track and move all selected tracks into it, open the Project menu and from the Track Folding submenu select Move Selected Tracks to New Folder. - To move tracks into a folder, select them and drag them into the folder track. - To remove tracks from a folder, select them and drag them out of the folder. - To hide/show tracks in a folder, click the Expand/Collapse Folder button of the folder track. - To hide/show data on a folder track, open the context menu for the folder track and select an option from the Show Data on Folder Tracks submenu. - To mute/solo all tracks in a folder track, click the Mute or Solo button for the folder track.